-Bitget to List Official TRUMP Meme Token for Spot Trading
+Bitget To List Official TRUMP Meme Token For Spot Trading

 Date

-(MENAFN- B2Press Online PR Service) Victoria, Seychelles – Bitget, the leading cryptocurrency exchange and Web3 company, is excited to announce the listing of TRUMP, the only official Trump meme coin that has captured global attention.
+(MENAFN- B2Press) Victoria, Seychelles – Bitget, the leading Cryptocurrency exchange and Web3 company, is excited to announce the listing of TRUMP, the only official trump meme coin that has captured global attention.
 With this listing, Bitget continues to provide users with access to the most trending and innovative assets in the cryptocurrency market.
 Deposit for TRUMP is now open and the spot trading for TRUMP/USDT will be opened on 18 January 2025, 10:00 (UTC).

 The token's visual branding is based on the iconic photograph of Donald Trump on July 13, 2024, when he raised his hands defiantly after surviving an assassination attempt and shouted his symbolic battle cry, "FIGHT."
 This event has since become a rallying point for the token's supporters and highlights the cultural and emotional significance of TRUMP.